List of Ptolemaic governors of Cyprus: First period (312–306 BC)

 Ptolemy lost Cyprus to Demetrius Poliorcetes after the Battle of Salamis in 306 BC.

 Second period (287–217 BC)

 Cyprus was regained by Ptolemy after the death of Demetrius Poliorcetes in 287, but there is no certain evidence for a governor of Cyprus for the rest of his reign, or during the reigns of his successors, Ptolemy II Philadelphus (283–246 BC) and Ptolemy III Euergetes (246–222 BC).
-The office may or may not have existed.
+The office may not have existed.

 Third period (217–58 BC)

 During this period, the governors of Cyprus bore the title of strategos kai archiereus (general and high priest).
 After 142 BC, they also bore the title of nauarchos (admiral).
 Governors usually held the rank of syngenes (royal kinsman) in the aulic titulature.
 The order and dates are according to Roger Bagnall.